NatanelMizrahi/ESPP/README.md

 ## How to run
 [Run online in a notebook](https://datalore.jetbrains.com/notebook/L5aLk8hKwv2yIZSG9YzZRV/kHifqtHaqFr1wYtTncq8Lw/)

+Created with [Jetbrains Datalore](https://datalore.jetbrains.com/notebooks).
+You can sign in with Google and click "clone to home folder" to edit the parameters.

 ## Notes:
 __The following far-fetched assumptions have been made to simplify the analysis:__
 * Both the stock and index have a fixed, evenly-distributed average monthly return.
 For example, if the average annual return is set to 8%, the monthly return needs to be 0.643% to compound to 8% annually.